PowerShell/PowerShell/docs/building/macos.md

 ## Build using our module

-Instead of installing the Ubuntu package of PowerShell, download the `pkg` from our GitHub releases page using your browser, complete the wizard, start a `powershell` session, and use `Start-PSBuild` from the module.
+Start a PowerShell session by running `pwsh`, and then use `Start-PSBuild` from the module.

 After building, PowerShell will be at `./src/powershell-unix/bin/Linux/netcoreapp2.0/osx.10.12-x64/publish/powershell`.
-Note that configuration is still `Linux` because it would be silly to make yet another separate configuration when it's used solely to work-around a CLI issue.
+Note that configuration is still `Linux`.